vadim-za/zt4i-libs/cc/doc/howto/intrusive-trees.md

     .......
     // remove() returns the removed node or null
     // if the key is not found
-    const remove_result = tree.remove(node.key, .{});
+    const remove_result = tree.remove(&node.key, .{});
     std.debug.assert( remove_result == node );
 ```
 N.B.
-Differently from `removeAll()`, the second argument of `remove()` is not a discarder but a retracer.
+Differently from `removeAll()`, the callbacks literald argument of `remove()` doesn't accept a discarder but accepts a retracer.
 Retracers are rarely needed and will be discussed separately.
-Typically one leaves this argument empty.
+Typically one leaves the callbacks literal argument of `removeAll()` empty.

 ## Tree inspection